 Paper & Packaging

 It’s not what’s on the outside that counts, but what’s on the inside!
 Your parcels will contain beautiful products, and that’s what matters.
 We still care about our packaging, just not in the sense that beauty is the number one priority.
+Our aim is that you can recycle the whole packaging without having to separate anything – stickers, labels, envelope and all!
 Here are the ways in which we care, package and post:

 - Our paper patterns are posted to you in padded paper envelopes.
 The raw materials to make the envelopes are sourced from the EU and the packaging itself is made in the UK.
 The envelopes contain a recycled paper fibre lining instead of bubble plastic.
 The envelopes are made from post-consumer recycled waste (guaranteed minimum recycled content is 65%).
 FSC-certified and REACH-compliant.
 100% recyclable.

 - Our fabrics are posted to you in paper mailing bags, made from FSC-certified brown paper.
 We chose these as an alternative to plastic mailing envelopes.
 They contain no plastic and are 100% recyclable.